ShunyaoLiang/oracle/README.md

 (Yes, I know that that starts the Werkzeug development server!)

-Then, you can access the app at [localhost:5000](http://localhost:5000).
+Then, you can access the app at [localhost:5000/app](http://localhost:5000/app)!

+Oracle Online is also hosted [here](https://thomasliang.pythonanywhere.com/app), but because the application depends on unsecured WebSockets, you may need to allow that in your browser settings before connecting.